 We acted for a 24-year-old woman from regional NSW who sustained very severe physical and psychological injuries during the traumatic birth of her second child.
 In fact, our client’s injuries were so severe that the case had to be heard in the Supreme Court where damages are unlimited.

-Our client was admitted to the regional hospital at 39 weeks gestation and in active labour.
-The doctor assessing her formed the view the baby was in the cephalic or ”head first” position.
-Artificial rupture of membranes was performed and Syntocin infusion commenced to augment labour.
-There was no review of our client for the next 4 hours.
-A student nurse observed at the end of this four hour period that our client was moving to second stage labour.
-A vaginal examination revealed our client to be 9 cms dilated and the baby in a frank breech position!
-An RMO was notified and the syntocin stopped.
-The decision was made to perform a lower section c-section forthwith.
-A few minutes later, our client was re-examined and found to be fully dilated.
-This necessitated an immediate change in plan with the attending doctor – without informing our client – deciding there was no time to perform a c-section and that a vaginal delivery needed to be performed.
+Our client was admitted to the regional hospital at 39 weeks gestation in active labour.
+The doctor who assessed her formed the view the baby was in the cephalic or ”head first” position.
+The doctor ruptured her membranes and Syntocin infusion commenced to augment labour.
+Our client was not reviewed for 4 hours.
+A student midwife observed at the end of this four-hour period that our client was moving to second stage labour.
+A vaginal examination revealed her to be 9 cms dilated and the baby in a frank breech position (bottom not headfirst)!

-Our client was rushed to theatre and forced into the extended lithotomy position – resulting in immediate and substantial pain and discomfort in her right hip and leg.
+Our client was rushed to theatre and forced into the extended lithotomy position (hyper flexing the legs on top of the woman’s abdomen) – resulting in immediate and substantial pain and discomfort in her right hip and leg.
 Local anaesthesia was administered.
-An extensive episiotomy was performed causing what our client described as horrific pain.
+An episiotomy was performed causing what our client described as horrific pain.
 The attending doctor yelled several times at our client to ‘shut up and stop screaming.’
 Our client suffered multiple and significant perineal tears.

 Our client received substantial compensation for her injuries.

 If you or a loved one has experienced injuries during traumatic birth, our caring, expert female lawyers can help advocate for you and seek justice.
 Please talk to us about the options available to you.